Bendigo and Adelaide Bank brands participating in Open Banking Customer Data Sharing.

 Open Banking is part of the broader Consumer Data Right (CDR) legislation, introduced to enable consumers to safely share data with trusted service providers.
 This includes transaction and product data.

-As an Accredited Deposit-taking Institution (ADI), Bendigo and Adelaide Bank currently has six brands who will be Data Providers for Open Banking.
-These are Adelaide Bank, Alliance Bank, Bendigo Bank, Delphi Bank, Rural Bank and Up.
+As an Accredited Deposit-taking Institution (ADI), Bendigo and Adelaide Bank currently has five brands who will be Data Providers for Open Banking.
+These are Adelaide Bank, Alliance Bank, Bendigo Bank, Rural Bank and Up.

 To be eligible for data sharing a customer must: